otrv4/otrv4/glossary.md

   - is when the compromise of a long-term key does not allow ciphertexts encrypted with previous session keys to be decrypted.

 * Initiator
-  - after being requested to start a conversation, will send back the first material to establish a DAKE.

-* Responder
-  - after having received material to establish a DAKE, will send back the material to complete the DAKE.
+  - is the party that will send the first material to start a DAKE transaction.
+In an interactive scenario is the party who answers to a request to start a conversation.
+In a non-interactive scenario is the party who publishes a set of pre-keys to a server.

 * Secure channel
   - a channel is a way to transfer messages and is said to be secure if these messages can not be overheard or tampered with.